AgentGeek/Wiseren/README.md

 ## About wiseren
 Wiseren is simple and small html template for your personal website with working contact form(through phpmail).
-For a working demo you can visit my website(http://ankityadav.net).
+For a working demo you can visit my website: No demo available as of now.

 ## Features
 - Simple and sleek design